cockroachlabs-field/docker-examples/example-oltpbench/README.md

-# Running OLTP-Bench Suite Fork
+# Running OLTP-Bench Suite Fork (DEPRECATED)

+> This example is deprecated as OLTP-Bench is no longer active.
+Please see [Benchbase](https://github.com/cmu-db/benchbase) instead.

 Demonstrates building and executing a fork of the `OLTP-Bench` suite against a 3 node CockroachDB cluster.
 More information on the `OLTP-Bench` fork can be found here: https://github.com/timveil-cockroach/oltpbench.

 > This is included here as a functional example.
 This configuration should not be considered the basis for a performance evaluation.